Canola achieves optimum seed yield and quality when swathed at 60 per cent seed colour change (SCC), or later.

-What does 60 per cent seed colour change look like?
-Divide the main stem into thirds and assess seeds inside pods from each third.
-Seeds from the top third of the main stem will still be green, but are firm to roll.
-Seeds from the middle third of the plant will be mostly brown, with some speckling and mottling.
-Seeds from the bottom third of the main stem will have completely turned brown‑black in colour.
+To assess SCC, divide the main stem into thirds and look at the seeds from each third.
+At 60 per cent SCC, seeds from the top third of the main stem will still be green but firm to roll.
+Seeds from the middle third will be mostly brown, with some speckling and mottling.
+Seeds from the bottom third, the most mature, will have completely turned brown‑black in colour.
 More images and tips.

-Why would someone cut canola early?
-Maybe the farmer has a lot of acres to harvest and wants to get things moving.
-If farmers really want to (or have to) swath some fields early, we’d recommend they start with fields where more of the seeds in side branches are firm and where overall field maturity is relatively even.
+Growers with a lot of acres to harvest may want to get harvest moving by cutting some fields before 60 per cent SCC.
+In that situation, they may want to start with fields where more of the seeds in side branches are firm and where overall field maturity is relatively even.
 Fields that are uneven (with a lot of mushy seeds in side branches) would be best left to mature a little more – especially if the canola has a pod-shatter tolerance trait.

 - Canola Encyclopedia section on harvest timing

 - CCC’s Guide to Managing Canola Harvest

 - Harvest management research on the Canola Research Hub

 - Grower survey identifies big agronomy challenges (including swath timing)

 - Don’t cut canola too soon, Country Guide